gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 }
 ```

+This expression became `true` only if `amount` and `currency` expressions are `true`.

-Any property that is not included in the expression do not affect the evaluation.
-For example, if `currency` is not included in the assertion will not affect the outcome.
+Any property that is not included in the expression will not affect the evaluation.
+For example, if `currency` is not included in the assertion, it will not affect the outcome.

-Any assertion over a missing property returns `false`
+Any assertion over a missing property returns `false`.

 ## Example

-The following is a non normative example of the request of an assertion claim:
+The following is a non normative example of a request containing assertions:

 ```json
 {